Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 Japan started importing shell buttons in the last quarter of the 19th century, then gradually an industry centred around Osaka grew up.
 By 1907 there were around 70 factories there, with exports to India and China occuring.
 Trocas was a main material.

 It is not always easy to date these buttons, but the cards can help.
 Some actually have a copyright date printed on them.
-Knowledge of when a given company existed gives you the era.
+Knowledge of when a given company existed can give you the era.
 You might notice that on some cards the buttons are attached by staples, or in the case of the shanked buttons, a fine strand of wire threaded through the shanks behind the card.
-By looking at many cards of many eras, I suspect this occurred from the 1940s in America, with cards from the 1930s and earlier having sewn on buttons.
+By looking at many cards of many eras, I suspect this occurred from the 1940s in America, with cards before then having sewn on buttons.
 In Australia staples were not used until the mid 1960s, and even until the 1980s many buttons were sewn onto cards.
-(Did the US have better/earlier automisation?)
-Cards of pearl buttons “Made in Occupied Japan” (i.e. 1945-1952) show that during that era the style number, size in lignes and sometime quantity of buttons per card (in case you couldn’t count?) were printed on the card.
+Cards of pearl buttons marked “Made in Occupied Japan” (i.e. 1945-1952) show that during that era the style number, size in lignes and sometime quantity of buttons per card (in case you couldn’t count?) were printed on the card.
 This was also the era that prices started to be printed (around 10-15 cents per card.)

 According to The Daily Gazette (new York) in 2017, “Harvey Chalmers & Sons made a splash in the industry in 1911 when it was the first button maker to advertise in women’s magazines and newspapers.
 The company became the biggest manufacturer of pearl buttons in the world with sales offices in New York and London.”